 Here in the 3rd largest banking center in America, it isn’t only the private sector that pays well.
 The top-paid public servants in the Queen City are also taking home some pretty hefty paychecks.

 The salaries of all 7,300 employees of the City of Charlotte are all on public record in order to increase transparency for taxpayers.
-We pulled the top salaried public employees for the City of Charlotte in 2017.
+We pulled the top salaried public employees for the City of Charlotte.

 Some names — like City Manager Marcus D. Jones — won’t shock you.
 Most others you’ve probably never heard of.

-Here are the top 25 highest-paid public servants in Charlotte for 2017:
+Here are the top 25 highest-paid public servants in Charlotte:

 #25 Crystal Dorene Cody